Student Placement Insurance

 Insurance for placements ending after 31 December

 The University's insurance policies indicate an end date of 31 December, however cover will continue to apply to approved placements which extend beyond this date.
-If you require evidence of cover for a placement which extends into the New Year, the Legal and Risk Branch can provide a confirmation letter upon receiving a copy of your signed placement agreement.
+Insurance certificates for both the 2020 and 2021 calendar year are available on our Guides and Certificates webpage.